GreatSealUSA/GreatSealUSA_Art/In_God_We_Trust/In_Hallucinations_Fiction_Stories_We_Trust.md

 # In Hallucinations Fiction Stories *We* Trust

-In fiction characters we trust from the Levant.
+In fiction popular story characters we trust from the Levant.
 Bible verse "1 John 4:20" - *have you seen God*, seen Jesus, seen Allah, *seen* Yahweh?
 2,000 years ago challenge question: "1 John 4:20" regarding fiction storytelling popularity.

 &nbsp;